We provide information and support to empower parents during pregnancy

 From a homemade campaign run from a broom cupboard in St Thomas' Hospital, to the UK's largest charity funding research into the causes of miscarriage, stillbirth and premature birth.
 See what Tommy's has achieved in 25 years!

 We fund research into miscarriage, stillbirth and premature birth, and provide pregnancy health information to parents.
-We believe it is unacceptable that one in four women lose a baby during pregnancy and birth.
+We believe it is unacceptable that one in four women lose a baby during pregnancy or birth.
 We want every parent to have the best possible pregnancy outcomes and to take home happy, healthy babies.

 Senior management staff at Tommy's